Deandra Dottin: 2020 World Twenty20 and beyond

 In January 2020, she was named in West Indies' squad for the 2020 ICC Women's T20 World Cup in Australia.
 She came back into the team after a long period on the sidelines with a shoulder injury.
 During the tournament, she had a horror run, and the team was eliminated in the group stage.
 In November 2020, Dottin was nominated for the ICC Women's T20I Cricketer of the Decade award.
 In September 2021, in the third match against South Africa, Dottin scored her 3,000th run in WODI cricket.

 In October 2021, she was named in the West Indies team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.
 In February 2022, she was named in the West Indies team for the 2022 Women's Cricket World Cup in New Zealand.
 In the team's first match of the tournament, against New Zealand, she bowled a match-winning final over at her own insistence; in its second match, against England, she took an outstanding catch at backward point to help the team to a seven run victory.
 She also made her mark on every other match of the group stage.

 In April 2022, she was bought by the Manchester Originals for the 2022 season of The Hundred in England.
 She was later signed by North West Thunder for the 2022 Rachael Heyhoe Flint Trophy.
+In April 2023, it was announced that Dottin was re-joining North West Thunder, this time for the entire season.
+However, she missed the end of Thunder's season in order to play in the 2023 Women's Caribbean Premier League.

-In May 2022, Dottin was recruited to play in the privately-run 2022 FairBreak Invitational T20 in Dubai, United Arab Emirates.
+In May 2022, Dottin was recruited to play in the privately run 2022 FairBreak Invitational T20 in Dubai, United Arab Emirates.
 She was allocated to the Barmy Army team.
 In July 2022, she was named in the Barbados team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.

+Dottin retired from international cricket on August 1, 2022, citing a West Indies team environment "non-conducive to my ability to thrive."
+She reversed her decision on July 27, 2024, saying she was "eager to return to the game that I love and contribute my utmost to the West Indies women’s team across all formats."
+Subsequently Dottin was named in the West Indies squad for the 2024 ICC Women's T20 World Cup.